bhatiaabhishek/CarND-Advanced_Lane_Finding/README.md

 ###Camera Calibration

 In the first stage of the pipeline, the image needs to be undistorted i.e. camera distortion needs to be removed.
 To be able to do that, we need to calculate camera matrix and distortion coefficients for the camera first.
 These parameters are calculated using chessboard images from the same camera (provided in ./camera_cal).
-The code for camera calibration is in the first code cell of carnd-adv_lane_finding.ipynb.
+The code for camera calibration is in the first code cell of carnd-advanced_lane_finding.ipynb.
 A class called "calibration_mat" is used to store all the calibration parameters.

     class calibration_mat:
         def __init__(self,ret,mtx,dist,rvecs,tvecs):
             self.ret = ret
             self.mtx = mtx
             self.dist = dist
             self.rvecs = rvecs
             self.tvecs = tvecs

 First, "object points" are created, which are 3D (x, y, z) coordinates of the chessboard corners in the real world.
 It is assumed that the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time we successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Thus, `objp` is just a replicated array of coordinates, and `objpoints` is appended with a copy of it every time we successfully detect all chessboard corners in a test image.  `imgpoints` is appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
 The corners in the image plane can be found using function `cv2.findChessboardCorners(gray, (nx, ny), None)`.

 The camera calibration and distortion coefficients are calculated using the `cv2.calibrateCamera()` function.
 The calculated parameters (mtx, dist) are then used to undistort the chessboard images to verify correctness. `cv2.undistort()` function is used for this purporse.
 The following image shows an undistorted (right) chessboard image from this project.